aksh-22/learning/blogs/Authentication and Authorization.md

 ### 5. **Role Validation** 🎭

 -   Always check user roles before granting access to sensitive endpoints.
-For example, ensure only admins can access admin routes.
+For example, ensure only captains can access the ship’s command deck.

 #### What is Role Validation?

 Role validation ensures that users can only perform actions or access resources based on their assigned roles.
 For example:

--   A regular user shouldn’t access the admin panel.
+-   A regular crew member shouldn’t access the captain’s quarters.
--   An editor might have write access but not delete access.
+-   A quartermaster might have access to inventory but not the helm.

 #### Example Code: